Alexis-Finch/EVE-Infra-Indy-Index-Bot/README.md

 # EVE Infra Indy Index Bot
-An EVE Online reporting tool for Industry and Reaction Cost indexes

-This tool is designed to interface with slack webhooks for reporting.
+The purpose of this program is to present a list of cost indexes for Manufacturing and Reactions for an alliance (or alliances) in EVE Online

+The data can then be sent to Discord or Slack

+Set it up on a CRON job or task scheduler to cycle regularly, and it'll keep you up to date on the cost indexes in your systems!

-When ran, index_checker will make repeated ESI pulls to establish indexes, and prepare the report.
+When ran, index_checker will make ESI pulls to establish indexes, and prepare the report.

-Then it will POST the finalized report to the SLACK WEBHOOK.
+Then it will POST the finalized report to the SLACK or DISCORD WEBHOOK.

 ## CONFIG ##